zaidshaikh3105/zaidshaikh3105/README.md

 # 👋 Hi, I'm Zaid Shaikh!

 ## 👨‍💻 About Me
-I’m an aspiring **Software Engineer** with hands-on experience in web and mobile development using technologies like **React.js** and **Node.js**.
-I’ve worked on diverse projects, from building e-commerce platforms to developing user-friendly apps, and I’m eager to bring this experience into a full-time software engineering role.
+I am an aspiring **Software Engineer** with hands-on experience in web and mobile development using technologies like React.js and Node.js.
+My professional journey has seen me contribute to diverse personal projects, including developing user-friendly applications.
+I’m eager to translate this experience into a full-time role.

-At **Cognizant Technology Solutions**, I played a key role in supporting critical applications and improving system stability, which sharpened my problem-solving skills and deepened my understanding of IT infrastructure.

-Currently, as a **Freelance Web Developer**, I’m continually learning and applying new technologies to deliver efficient, scalable solutions.
+Currently, as a Freelance Web Developer, I am dedicated to continual learning and application of new technologies to deliver efficient, scalable solutions.

-I’m excited to take the next step in my career and contribute my passion for coding and problem-solving to a team focused on innovation and growth.
-Let’s connect!
+I am looking forward to taking the next step in my career and bringing my passion for coding and problem-solving to a team focused on innovation and growth

 ---